Rent and other Tenancy charges

 Liverpool BC NSW 1871

-Tenants must reimburse FACS for non-rent charges.
+Tenants must reimburse DCJ for non-rent charges.
 Non-rent charges fall into three categories:

 - Tenancy related charges include charges for repairs